SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "ETW Tampering"

     Detects a command that clears or disables any ETW Trace log which could indicate a logging evasion

     - **Effort:** intermediate

+??? abstract "Google Cloud Audit Trusted Domain Added"

+    Detects when a domain name is added to Google Workspace Trusted Domain.
+This could be used by an attacker to bypass some security controls or just be a legit admin action.

+    - **Effort:** intermediate

+??? abstract "Intune Policy Change"

+    Detects edits, deletions or creations made to an organization Intune policies.

+    - **Effort:** intermediate